saulfm08/learn-docker/containers/application/README.md

 You can also login into the container:
 ```
-exec -it mariadb-server /bin/sh
+exec -it app-server /bin/sh
 ```

-Where `mongodb-server` is the container name defined inside `docker-compose.yml`.
+Where `app-server` is the container named defined inside `docker-compose.yml`.

-You can use linux `mysql` client or [MySql workbench](https://www.mysql.com/products/workbench/) to connect on `localhost:3306`
+Open your browser and try http://localhost:3000

 # Shutdown
 Shutdown: go to the same directory where `docker-compose.yml` file is located and run:
 ```
 docker-compose down
 ```